 The plan will need the approval of both the IMF and co-lender the European Union.

 Portugal, which exited a three-year, 78-billion-euro bailout programme last May, has “very large liquidity reserves that will allow it to weather any volatile periods with serenity,” Albuquerque said.

 She also pointed to a successful 30-year bond issue on January 13 that allowed Lisbon to raise 2.0 billion euros at 4.131 percent interest.

 She said it was “further proof of the renewed credibility that Portugal has enjoyed in recent years.”

 Portugal was already scheduled to begin repaying this year its loans to the IMF, reimbursing 550 million euros, and finishing by 2024.

-Albuquerque did not mention how much Portugal intends to repay early, which would lower its debt servicing costs.
+Albuquerque did not commit to a figure on how much Portugal intends to repay early, saying it will be gradual and depend on market rates so Lisbon will lower its debt servicing costs with the transactions.